top of page

 In total, 21 "mid-lifecycle" support situations arise in all IT organisations, completely unguided: unidentified, unprioritised and unmanaged, all contributing to delay, inertia, and consequent weak support experiences.

+Weak metrics.
 Support's primary ticket-focused measure of performance, the ticket SLA, is highly inaccurate, lacks detail, and provides the false impression of acceptable service quality.
 With little actionable scope, it lacks purpose and so is not widely used.
-When used, the real performance of IT support is never known.
+When used, the real performance and experience of IT support is never known.

 IT support is the ITIL exception: For success, the process must be improved